Barnard's Star: Refuted 2018 planetary claim

 In November 2018, an international team of astronomers announced the detection by radial velocity of a candidate super-Earth orbiting in relatively close proximity to Barnard's Star.
-Led by Ignasi Ribas of Spain their work, conducted over two decades of observation, provided strong evidence of the planet's existence.
+The discovery team, led by Ignasi Ribas of Spain, involved both Red Dots and CARMENES.
 However, the existence of the planet was refuted in 2021, when the radial velocity signal was found to originate from long-term activity on the star itself, related to its rotation.
 Further studies in the following years confirmed this result.